The Dragon Bridge, Ljubljana. Ljubljana is a wonderful city, easy to reach from the UK without flying, by train |

 Step 1, travel from Ljubljana to Salzburg leaving Ljubljana at 09:23 by comfortable Slovenian EuroCity train, make an easy cross-platform change at Villach (arrive 11:07, depart 11:16) onto a Austrian EuroCity train, arriving Salzburg Hbf at 13:48.

-The Austrian EuroCity train has a restaurant car, treat yourself to lunch on the beautifully scenic Tauern route through the mountains.
+The Austrian EuroCity train travels over the beautiful Tauern route through the mountains.
 You've an afternoon to explore Salzburg, left luggage lockers are available.

 -

-Step 2, travel from Salzburg to Brussels by Nightjet, leaving Salzburg Hbf at 22:18 on Mondays, Wednesdays & Fridays, arriving Brussels Midi 09:56.
-This train is expected to become daily from autumn 2024.
+Step 2, travel from Salzburg to Brussels by Nightjet, leaving Salzburg Hbf at 21:18 on Tuesdays, Thursdays & Sundays, arriving Brussels Midi 09:55.

-This comfortable Austrian Nightjet sleeper train has an air-conditioned Comfortline sleeping-car with nine 1, 2 & 3-berth standard compartments with washbasin and three 1, 2 or 3-berth deluxe compartments with shower & toilet.
+This comfortable Austrian Nightjet sleeper train has two Comfortline sleeping-cars each with nine 1, 2 & 3-berth standard compartments with washbasin and three 1, 2 or 3-berth deluxe compartments with shower & toilet.
 There are toilets & a shower at the end of the corridor for passengers in the regular sleepers.
 The sleeping-car attendant can serve drinks, snacks & light meals from a room service menu.
-The train has couchette cars with 4 & 6 berth compartments, and ordinary seats.
+The train has two couchette cars with 4 & 6 berth compartments, and ordinary seats.
 A light breakfast is included in sleepers & couchettes, served in your compartment.
-See the Nightjet page for a guide to on-board accommodation, travel tips, photos & video.
+See the guide to Nightjet accommodation.

-Tip: If you have a ticket for a sleeper, you can use the ÖBB lounge at Salzburg Hbf with complimentary tea, coffee, snacks & free WiFi.
+Tip: If you have a sleeping-car ticket you can use the ÖBB lounge at Salzburg Hbf with complimentary tea, coffee, snacks & WiFi.

 Tip: For dinner in Salzburg before the sleeper, consider the brewpub Die Weisse (www.dieweisse.at) which also serves food, a 1.1 km 15-minute walk from the station, see walking map.
 Feedback appreciated!